PBirch/topic-modelling-political-manifestos/README.md

 # topic-modelling-political-manifestos
-Data obtained through application of LDA to a corpus of political mainifestos
+Data obtained through application of Latent Dirichlet Allocation to a corpus of political mainifestos